 4 Dorks dedicated to the promotion and progression of geek culture.
 Discussing movies, comics and more!
 4 Dorks dedicated to the promotion and progression of geek culture.
 Discussing movies, comics and more!
+The Dorks are covering awesome topics and hold great conversations.
 In the Mouth of Dorkness is highlighted by passion, fandom and light hearted conversation between buds.

 In this episode Indie Dork sits down with Michael Epstein, Sophia Cacciola and Jeremy Long-the folks behind indie film: Clickbait.
 He also chats with director of Amazon Hotbox James Bickert.
 And finally writer and director of House Shark: Ron Bonk.